djaiswal/Penman_Monteith/README.md

 This script is used to replicate values of elevation for 3652 time steps (10 years).
 The new values are saved in new NetCDF file named elevation_data_for_3652_days.nc.

 ### Steps:
-1. Select the netcdf file with the data for elevation for one time step (The code assumes that this file has the data of elevation in the variable name 'elevation'.
+1. Select the netcdf file with the data for elevation for one time step (The code assumes that this file has the data of elevation in the variable name 'elevation').
 2. Choose where to save the output file with the data of radiation for 3652 days.